 - 1.1.
-The purpose of this report is to seek approval from the IJB Audit Risk and Scrutiny Committee on the updated Local Code and Sources of Assurance for Governance Arrangements. - 1.2.
+The purpose of this report is to seek approval from the IJB Audit Risk and Scrutiny Committee on the annual review of the Local Code and Sources of Assurance for Governance Arrangements, as detailed within Appendix 1. - 1.2.
 Renfrewshire IJB operates through a governance framework based on legislative requirement, governance principles and management processes.
 The IJB has worked to ensure that its governance arrangements are robust and based on good practice. - 1.3.
-The IJB agreed on 22 March 2019 that the review of the Local Code of Governance arrangements is carried out by the IJB Audit Committee (now known as Audit Risk & Scrutiny Committee) in advance of being presented to the IJB for approval. - 1.4.
-It should be noted that some evidence of assurances contained in Appendix 1 are the responsibility of NHS Greater Glasgow & Clyde and/or Renfrewshire Council e.g. the Capital Programme.
-This will be noted with ongoing monitoring arrangements.
+The IJB agreed on 22 March 2019 that the review of the Local Code of Governance arrangements is carried out by the IJB Audit Committee (now known as Audit Risk & Scrutiny Committee) in advance of being presented to the IJB for approval, on an annual basis. - 1.4.
+A key development over the last year was the development and approach of a new IJB Risk Management Framework.
+Despite the pandemic, key governance groups continued to meet, reviewing priorities to ensure a focus on our COVID response.
+We have also highlighted in this report some of the additional governance measures, beyond the sources sighted within Appendix 1, which introduced in light of the pandemic. - 1.5.
+The Local Code and Sources of Assurance has been subject to Internal Audit over 2020/21, and the findings of this will be shared with the IJB Audit, Risk and Scrutiny Committee by the Chief Internal Auditor.
+Any recommendations arising from this audit will be taken forward by the relevant officers, and progress reported back to this Committee.